Scout rifle: Defining characteristics

 These features dictated short, thin barrels, synthetic stocks, and bolt actions.
-Other optional features included a retractable bipod, detachable magazines, a butt magazine, and an accessory rail for lights and other attachments.
-The addition of some of these features often render the rifle technically not a scout as originally defined, but this has come to be accepted by many as still conforming to the spirit if not the letter of the concept.
+Other optional features included a retractable bipod, detachable magazines, a buttstock ammunition or magazine holding pouch, and an accessory rail for mounting a flashlight, laser sight, among other attachments.
+The addition of some of these features often renders the rifle technically not a scout as originally defined, but this has come to be accepted by many as still conforming to the spirit if not to the letter of the concept.

 Shooting and use

 Although it is unusual in appearance and design when compared to traditional rifles, the features which set the scout rifle apart were selected for utility rather than appearance.
 The scope sight is mounted on the barrel both for stability, and some claim it also allows faster acquisition of the sighting line when the rifle is brought to the shoulder.
 It also keeps the breech and ejection port of the weapon clear of obstruction, allowing rapid top-loading of cartridges and clearance of jams or other obstructions.

 Being slightly shorter than most full-caliber rifles increases the muzzle blast from a scout rifle, and being lightweight increases the felt recoil (to a significant level in the Steyr Dragoon Scout due to its .376 Steyr cartridge).
-Even the recoil of the .308 Win. in a scout was described as feeling like a .300 Win.
-Mag. by Gun Tests.
+Even the recoil of the .308 Winchester in a scout was described as feeling like a .300 Winchester Magnum by Gun Tests.

 Should the scope be damaged, it can be rapidly removed and the ghost ring sight used.

 Commercial variants

-For many years scout rifles were only available from custom gunsmiths.
+For many years, scout rifles were only available from custom gunsmiths.
 However, a number of manufacturers build scout rifles close to Cooper's specifications.

 Steyr Scout

 The version considered by some to be the benchmark is the Steyr Scout.

-In 1998, Steyr–Mannlicher of Austria began series production of the Steyr Scout, which is also known as the Mannlicher Scout.
+In 1998, Steyr Mannlicher of Austria began series production of the Steyr Scout, which is also known as the Mannlicher Scout.
 Jeff Cooper spent many years of reflection and working with Steyr before they began production built to the specifications developed.
 A heavy-caliber version is chambered for the proprietary .376 Steyr cartridge, but exceeds (by approximately one inch) the overall length limit of the scout rifle specification.
 This version carries four rounds in the magazine, compared to five in the standard Steyr Scout.
-A version is also produced in the 5.56×45mm/.223 Remington round used in various current military carbines.
+A version is also produced in the 5.56×45mm/.223 Remington round used in various current military assault rifles.

 The Steyr Scout features an integral bipod, as well as storage for a spare, loaded magazine.
 The rifle is also designed to allow either single-shot, manually loaded fire or normal magazine feeding.

+Despite being civilian rifles, Steyr Scouts were used by the Kosovo Liberation Army in the Kosovo War.

-In January, 2015, Steyr Arms announced that a limited edition Steyr Camo Scout would be available in three variations of hydro-dipped camouflage due to customer demand.
+In January 2015, Steyr Arms announced that a limited edition Steyr Camo Scout would be available in three variations of hydro-dipped camouflage due to customer demand.